ayufan/pve-backup-server-dockerfiles/PROCESS.md

 ```

 You might as well pull the `*.deb` from within the image
-and install on Debian Bullseye.
+and install on Debian Bookworm.